Everett W. Holstrom

-Everett Wayne Holstrom (4 May 1916 – 2 December 2000) was a United States Army Air Forces bomber pilot and participant of the Doolittle Raid during the World War II.
+Everett Wayne Holstrom (4 May 1916 – 2 December 2000) was a United States Army Air Forces bomber pilot and participant of the Doolittle Raid during World War II.
 He retired from the United States Air Force in 1969 at the rank of brigadier general.

 Early life

-Born on 1916 in Cottage Grove, Oregon, he graduated from Pleasant Hill High School in 1934 and on the same year, he enlisted in the Oregon Army National Guard, where he was trained as a radio operator.
+Born on May 4, 1916 in Cottage Grove, Oregon, he graduated from Pleasant Hill High School in 1934 and on the same year, he enlisted in the Oregon Army National Guard, where he was trained as a radio operator.
 At the same time, he attended Oregon State College, where he majored in forestry.
 He enlisted in the Aviation Cadet Program of the U.S. Army Air Corps at Fort Lewis in Washington, in December 1939.

 Military service

 He was awarded his pilot wings and commissioned as second lieutenant, at Kelly Field in Texas, on August 30, 1940.
 Holstrom was then assigned to the 95th Bomb Squadron of the 17th Bomb Group at McChord Field in Washington, where he flew the B-23 Dragons and then the B-25 Mitchells.
 In September 1940, the unit was transferred to Pendelton, Oregon.